-The district court ruled that both the voters and the organizations proved organizations would be harmed by the primacy effect.
+The district court ruled that both the voters and the organizations proved Article III standing.
+It reasoned that an "impact on the right to vote" is "common to all election laws," so the voters necessarily had an injury in fact.
+It also concluded that the organizations were injured because they spent resources to combat the primacy effect and because some unidentified voters who were members of the organizations would be harmed by the primacy effect.
 The district court did not squarely address whether any injury from ballot order is traceable to the Secretary, but it reasoned that the Secretary is responsible for ballot order because she is Florida's "chief election officer."
 And although Florida law tasks the nonparty Supervisors with placing candidates on the ballot in the correct order, Fla.
 Stat. § 99.121, the district court ruled that relief against the Secretary could redress the voters' and organizations' injuries.